LukeDowell/g-interview/README.md

 We're excited to get to know you and give you the space to show off your skills.
 We'd like you to spend some time setting up the skeleton of a simple full-stack application.
-This allows for you to set up your own environment, and we strongly encouragethat youuse the tools you're most confident using.
+This allows for you to set up your own environment, and we strongly encourage that youuse the tools you're most confident using.
 We'd like you to build a feature that shows a list of products and also allows a user to create a new product.
 A product should only have a name, that’s it.
 This should be quite simple, and the intent is to set up a skeleton project to work from in the interview.
 We want the application have a React frontend that interacts with a Spring Boot backend that reads and writes to a Postgres database.
 Even though the initial version of this will be a single page, we recommend that you setup the tools that you are most comfortable with to help the live interview to focus on creating new features.